Signing for approval

 πŸ“˜

-• A basic understanding of how to sign & approve requests in Taurus-PROTECT.
+• Basics on how to sign & approve requests in Taurus-PROTECT.

 • How signatures are used to ensure authenticity of approvals.